telefonicaid/fiware-orion/doc/manuals/orion-api.md

 * The `expired` value for `status` is not supported.
 The status is shows as `active` even in the registration is actually expired.
 * `legacyForwarding` field (within `provider`) to support forwarding in NGSIv1-based query/update format for legacy Context Providers

+## `GET /v2` operation

+NGSIv2 specification includes a `GET /v2` which provides endpoint URLs.
+However, given that the URL endpoints are part of the API specification itself, it is a pretty useless operation, so Orion doesn't support it.

 ## Deprecated features